Flexible Government and Economics Curriculum for Independent Learners

 - Teachers can use daily “big question” and one-page chapter summaries for discussion and checking comprehension

-- Course associates short videos with lesson topics to highlight relevance to life situations
+- The online course associates short videos with lesson topics to highlight relevance to life situations

 - Thorough teacher’s guide includes optional print versions of quizzes and tests and an assortment of additional tools